 Congratulations -- you're a stock market genius!
-During a lifetime of smart investments, you scrimped and saved your way to a portfolio worth more than $1 million.
+During a lifetime of smart investments, you scraped and saved your way to a portfolio worth more than $1 million.

-Now you're 55 and ready to retire to a sunny island, take the occasional trip to see the grandkids, and still have plenty in the bank to handsomely tip the caddies after they help you birdie that par five.
+Now you're 55 and ready to retire to a sunny island, take the occasional trip to see the grandkids, and still have plenty in the bank to tip the caddies when they help you birdie that par 5.

 No problem ... if you've run your numbers right.
 But do you have any idea how much you can withdraw from your portfolio to make it all happen?